 Food Safety Training

-If you are responsible for the development and maintenance of your business's HACCP system then you must undertake adequate training in the application of HACCP principles.
+If you are responsible for your business's HACCP system then you must undertake adequate training in the application of HACCP principles.

 1. Develop Your Own Training Course

 These guides allow you to develop your own training course for your staff, or refresh your own food safety skills.
 They are extremely useful if you’ve been in the food industry a while and have a good knowledge of food hygiene and safety and feel confident to relay this information to your staff.

 Guide to Food Safety Training Level 1 & 2

 Level 1 provides information on basic food safety skills that staff should be able to demonstrate within the first month of employment.

 Level 2 provides information on the additional food safety skills that staff should be able to demonstrate within 3-12 months of commencing employment in your food business.

 Level 3 provides information on the food safety skills that should be demonstrated by managers and supervisors in food operations.